Good Morning CT at Nine | WTNH.com

 More Good Morning CT at Nine Headlines

-8 Minute Meals: beef roll-ups with caramelized mushrooms and onions
+8 Minute Meals: veggie burgers with a kick

+United Soccer League visits News 8 to talk about Hartford Athletic’s first game at Dillon Stadium

 CT Style